Going out on the town? Here’s how to stay safe

 RAVE is a mobile app that turns any cell phone into a personalized protection network.
 It connects you directly with USCPD during an emergency and provides important information instantly.
 You can create your personal profile, set safety timers, anonymously report crime and more.
 The RAVE Guardian App is especially helpful when walking around campus, even if you are in a familiar area.

-Know your limits, your surroundings and your trusted individuals
+Know your limits and your trusted individuals

 According to the office of Substance Abuse Prevention Education (SAPE), most UofSC students drink in low- to no-risk ways, but some students do drink a lot.
 Staying hydrated, sticking to a buddy system, pacing yourself and having a plan are all important ways to be safe in any scenario.